 As the situation in Flint demonstrates, water treatment and processing is not a perfect science; the condition of the water which enters city water treatment plants can greatly impact the quality of the water that ends up flowing into residences.
-According to news outlet The Verge, “Most of the contaminants now in Flint’s drinking water were introduced during or after processing.”
-In an attempt to rid the water of bacterial contaminants (which can cause diseases like hepatitis and Legionnaire’s disease), additional chlorine was used.
+According to news outlet The Verge, “Most of the contaminants now in Flint’s drinking water were introduced during or after processing”.
+In an attempt to rid the water of bacterial contaminants (which can cause diseases like hepatitis and Legionnaire’s disease), they used additional chlorine.
 Chlorine “Reacts with organic material in the water to produce carcinogenic byproducts such as trihalomethanes; it also makes water more acidic, which corrodes pipes.”

-Minerals.
 The term “hard water” is used to describe water that is contaminated with minerals like Calcium, Manganese, Magnesium, Sodium, and Iron.
 While hard water is not usually a human health hazard, it can be extremely destructive to appliances and result in hundreds of dollars’ worth of damage to dishwashers, laundry machines, etc. It also makes fabric feel stiff and rough and can irritate skin and damage hair.

-How the Flint River got so toxic, http://www.theverge.com/2016/2/26/11117022/flint-michigan-water-crisis-lead-pollution-history
+How the Flint River got so toxic, https://www.theverge.com/2016/2/26/11117022/flint-michigan-water-crisis-lead-pollution-history

-Exposure on Tap: Drinking Water as an Overlooked Source of Lead, http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2831942/
+Exposure on Tap: Drinking Water as an Overlooked Source of Lead, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2831942/

-Copper in Drinking Water: Health Effects and How to Reduce Exposure, http://www.health.state.mn.us/divs/eh/water/factsheet/com/copper.html
+Copper in Drinking Water: Health Effects and How to Reduce Exposure, https://www.health.state.mn.us/divs/eh/water/factsheet/com/copper.html

 What’s in Your Drinking Water? https://www.nrdc.org/stories/whats-your-drinking-water